-So who do you want to see lineup against the San Jose Earthquakes?
-Let us know and feel free to share your choices in the comments section below!
+There are plenty of options to choose from so who do you want to see start against Dom Kinnear and the ‘Quakes?
+Let us know below and share your starting side in the comments below!